A look at the top 10 most livable cities in the Gem State.

 Situated along the state border with Washington, Moscow is home to University of Idaho and New Saint Andrews College.
 There are 17 neighborhood parks, and the city is an agricultural and commercial hub for the Idaho Palouse region.
 Also serving the community is Pullman-Moscow Regional Airport.

 New homes, roads and shopping centers are all part of life today in fast-growing Nampa, located 20 miles west of Boise.
 Agriculture remains a key sector in the local economy, and quality of life assets include two colleges, 20 parks, two golf courses and Nampa Municipal Airport.

 Nicknamed “Lake City,” Coeur d’Alene is predominantly a tourism destination in the northern Idaho Panhandle.
 Tourism is buoyed by several area resorts, including Coeur d’Alene Resort that encompasses much of the downtown district.
 Other economic contributors include education, healthcare, manufacturing, recreation and retail.

-The fastest growing city in Idaho is Meridian, whose population has almost doubled since the 2000 U.S. Census.
+The fastest growing city in Idaho is Meridian, whose population has more than tripled since the 2000 U.S. Census.
 A majority of residential neighborhoods are relatively new, and quality of life amenities include Eagle Island State Park that showcases a large lake.
-Meridian Symphony Orchestra celebrated its 25th anniversary in 2015.
+Meridian Symphony Orchestra celebrated its 30th anniversary in 2020.

 A mild climate during much of the year is ideal for enjoying many outdoor activities in Eagle, including fly fishing on the Boise River and whitewater kayaking along the Payette River.
 The average household income in Eagle is $90,000, and residents can enroll their children in highly regarded West Ada School District.